Efficiency effectiveness framework: how to audit your work and focus on what matters

 Effectiveness rating step 2: score each task on impact (1-5)

 Rating each task on effectiveness reveals which items actually connect to your goals.
 For each task, ask: “If I complete this well, does it move me toward my top three goals this quarter?”
 Score it 1 (no connection) to 5 (directly drives a key goal).
 Be ruthless.
-As productivity author Richard Koch demonstrates in his analysis of the Pareto principle, roughly 20% of inputs drive 80% of results in most systems [5].
+Richard Koch’s analysis in The 80/20 Principle shows that roughly 20% of inputs drive 80% of results in most work systems [5].
 Most of your list will score below 3.
 That’s the signal.

 Step 3: rate each task on efficiency (1-5)